Contact Us for a Free Consultation (818) 781-1570

 Federal Crime of Bribery – 18 U.S.C. § 201

-Bribery is generally described as an act of offering some type of compensation to influence the actions of another person.
-Federal bribery cases under 18 U.S.C. § 201 are often connected to public officials, when a private citizen offers them something of value in an effort to influence how they execute their duties.
+Bribery is generally described as offering some type of compensation to influence the actions of another person.
+Federal bribery cases under 18 U.S.C. § 201 are often connected to public officials when a private citizen offers them something of value in an effort to influence how they execute their duties.

-Bribery crimes have also been committed when someone makes an attempt to influence the behavior of a private citizen with fiduciary duties, such as an officer of a bank institution.
+Bribery crimes have also been committed when someone attempts to influence the behavior of a private citizen with fiduciary duties, such as an officer of a bank institution.

 Federal Bribery Defense Lawyer - 18 U.S.C. § 201

 A large number of bribery cases are filed as a conspiracy by a federal prosecutor.
-In a conspiracy case, the prosecutor is alleging there were two or more people who made an agreement to engage in criminal conduct.
-Federal bribery crimes are often more likely to result in conspiracy charges due to the fact they normally involve at least two people, the one offering the bribe and the other accepting it.
+In a conspiracy case, the prosecutor alleges two or more people agreed to engage in criminal conduct.
+Federal bribery crimes are often more likely to result in conspiracy charges because they normally involve at least two people, one offering the bribe and the other accepting it.

-The primary agency that investigates 18 U.S.C. § 201 bribery cases of public official is the United States Department of Justice (DOJ), with assistance from the Federal Bureau of Investigation (FBI).
+The primary agency that investigates 18 U.S.C. § 201 bribery cases of public officials is the United States Department of Justice (DOJ), with assistance from the Federal Bureau of Investigation (FBI).

-It should be noted that it's not uncommon for the DOJ and FBI to work with local law enforcement agencies, especially in a situation where there are allegations that a state or local public official are connected to a bribery scheme.
+It should be noted that it's not uncommon for the DOJ and FBI to work with local law enforcement agencies, especially in situations where there are allegations that a state or local public official is connected to a bribery scheme.

-In some bribery cases, the Securities and Exchange Commission (SEC) could get involved in the criminal investigation if the case is connected to a financial institution they are responsible for maintaining oversight.
+In some bribery cases, the Securities and Exchange Commission (SEC) could become involved in the criminal investigation if the case is connected to a financial institution it is responsible for overseeing.

 What Type of Behavior is Prohibited Under 18 U.S.C. § 201?

 Bribery of a public official is described under 18 U.S.C. § 201(b)(1).
-It states that anyone could be guilty of bribing a public official if they directly or indirectly give, or make a promise to give, anything of value with the intent to corruptly influence them to perform, or omit, an act that would be in violation of their public duty.
+Anyone could be guilty of bribing a public official if they directly or indirectly give, or make a promise to give, anything of value with the intent to corruptly influence them to perform or omit an act that would be in violation of their public duty.

 The term “corrupt” in the context of bribery means the act was intentional for an unlawful purpose.
 The term “official capacity” means a decision or action on a cause or proceeding that could be brought before a public official in their official capacity.

 Bribery or reward of a bank officer is described under 18 U.S.C. § 215(a)(1).
-It states anyone could be guilty of bribery of a bank officer if they give, or offers to give, anything of value to a bank officer that is connected with a business transaction with intent of influencing them.
+It states that anyone could be guilty of bribery of a bank officer if they give or offer to give anything of value to a bank officer connected with a business transaction with the intent of influencing them.

 Federal Conspiracy – 18 U.S.C. § 371